jeyabalajis/simple-rule-engine/README.md

 - You can mix evaluation of more than one fact & combine the result with an “and” or “or” condition.
 - You can perform complex evaluations involving multiple facts combining AND and OR conditions recursively in the antecedent.
 See [Examples](#Examples).
 - The system allows a total recursion depth of 5 to allow complex evaluations.
-- You can use the result of a rule as a token!
-This way you can build simple modular rules & combine them to get to a bigger rule.

 # Examples